HannibalGh/Generation-Project-1---Pop-Up-Cafe/README.md

 2) Couriers.csv - A csv file with detailing information about couriers the café uses.
 3) Orders.csv -  A csv file with all the Order information.
 4) Products.csv - A csv file with information relating to all Products offered.
+5) App.py - the python executable that we must run in order to start the application
 ---
 <h1 align="center"> How to Run the application</h1>